-We Keep Philly’s Immunization Rates High
+We Monitor Philadelphia’s Immunization Rates

 High immunization rates protect us all from diseases.
 The Philadelphia Department of Public Health works hard to increase and maintain vaccination rates across the city.
 As a result of this work, Philadelphia has very low numbers of vaccine preventable diseases.

-The Immunization Program keeps Philadelphia’s vaccination rates high by…
+The Immunization Program keeps Philadelphia’s vaccination rates high by:

-- Educating providers about recommendations
+- Educating providers about vaccine recommendations

-- Encouraging people to get their shots – and to vaccinate their children according to recommended schedules
+- Encouraging people to get their shots and to vaccinate their children according to recommended schedules

 - People who are immunized don’t get sick